 We will be using the old seats and bleachers as they remain in excellent shape and will look like new again once back in place and given a refresh.

-Work started in December 2020 and is expected to be completed in 2022 and has been undertaken during difficult construction conditions caused by the Covid-19 pandemic.
+Work started in December 2020 and has been undertaken during difficult construction conditions caused by the Covid-19 pandemic.